dagbjorn/microcoffeeoncloud/README.md

 #### Create PowerShell aliases in $PROFILE

-With WSL, we can run Linux commands on Windows by preceding the command with "wsl" as follows.
+With WSL, we can run Linux commands on Windows by preceding the command with "wsl".
 (Linux aliases don't appear to be supported.)

     wsl minikube start
     wsl docker ps

-However, with PowerShell this can be made more convenient by adding some stuff in the start script that is executed when a PowerShell window is opened.
+However, with PowerShell this can be made more convenient by adding aliases in the start script that is executed when a PowerShell window is opened.

 The location and name of the start script is defined by `$PROFILE`.
 Make sure the script folder exists and open it in your favorite editor.
 (Here, we simply use notepad.)